 The Housing Development Fund issued the 2009 A Bonds in the aggregate principal amount of \$100,000,000, as part of the New Issue Bond Program (the "NIB Program") of the United States Department of the Treasury (the "Treasury").
 Fannie Mae and the Federal Home Loan Mortgage Corporation (each, a "GSE" and collectively, the "GSEs") purchased the 2009 A Bonds under the NIB Program.
-The 2009 A Bonds currently bear a short-term variable interest rate equal to the investment earnings on the proceeds of such 2009 A Bonds (the "Escrow Rate").
-The proceeds of the 2009 A Bonds are on deposit in an escrow fund under the General Resolution (the "Escrow Fund").
+The 2009 A Bonds that have not yet been released from escrow as described below currently bear a short-term variable interest rate equal to the investment earnings on the proceeds of such 2009 A Bonds (the "Escrow Rate").
+Proceeds of the 2009 A Bonds not yet so released from escrow ("Escrow Bonds") are on deposit in an escrow fund under the General Resolution (the "Escrow Fund").
 Amounts in the Escrow Fund do not secure and are not available to pay any Bonds other than the Escrow Bonds.

 Amounts deposited in the Escrow Fund are held as security for the 2009 A Bonds until their release from escrow and the conversion of the interest rate on an equal principal amount of 2009 A Bonds ("Conversion") from the variable rate to a short-term fixed interest rate to be in effect for two months following such release (the "Short-Term Rate") and thereafter to an annual interest rate fixed to maturity or prior redemption, established pursuant to the NIB Program (the "Permanent Rate").
 Upon satisfaction of certain conditions, moneys can be released from the Escrow Fund (each such event, a "Release") to fund mortgage loans, make deposits to related reserve accounts, and redeem Series 2009 A Bonds.
-The Release with respect to the 2009 Subseries A-1 Bonds will be the first such Release by the Housing Development Fund.
-The Housing Development Fund may effect a Release of such proceeds on one or more (not to exceed four) additional dates in calendar year 2011, unless the NIB Program is otherwise extended.
-Any such 2009 A Bonds so Released and Converted are referred to herein as the "Converted 2009 A Bonds" and any 2009 A Bonds not so Released and Converted are referred to herein as "Escrow Bonds".
-The NIB Program requires that the principal amount of Converted 2009 A Bonds, on the date of Conversion thereof, be matched by a Housing Development Fund offering and sale to the public markets of parity Bonds under the Resolution ("Market Bonds") in a principal amount at least equal to 40% of the total principal amount of the Market Bonds so sold and the Converted Bonds subject to such Conversion collectively.
-Under current NIB Program requirements, if any portion of the proceeds of the 2009 A Bonds is not Released by December 31, 2011, the remaining escrowed funds must be used to redeem such unconverted 2009 A Bonds on February 1, 2012 at a redemption price equal to the principal amount thereof plus interest accrued to the date of redemption, without premium.
-No assurance can be provided that (i) the Housing Development Fund will release any or all amounts in the Escrow Fund or (ii) the Housing Development Fund will continue to issue Bonds under the General Resolution.
+The Release with respect to the 2009 Subseries A-2 Bonds will be the second such Release by the Housing Development Fund.
+The Housing Development Fund may effect a Release of such proceeds on one or more (not to exceed seven) additional dates in calendar year 2012.
+Any such 2009 A Bonds so Released and Converted are referred to herein as the "Converted 2009 A Bonds".
+Upon Release of the 2009 Subseries A-2 Bonds, \$38,890,000 principal amount of Escrow Bonds will remain.
+Under current NIB Program requirements, if any portion of the proceeds of the 2009 A Bonds is not Released by December 31, 2012, the remaining escrowed funds must be used to redeem such Escrow Bonds on February 1, 2013 at a redemption price equal to the principal amount thereof plus interest accrued to the date of redemption, without premium.
+The Housing Development Fund intends to redeem all remaining Escrow Bonds by April 2, 2012.
+No assurance can be provided that (i) the Housing Development Fund will release any further or all amounts in the Escrow Fund or (ii) the Housing Development Fund will continue to issue Bonds under the General Resolution.